dsl-logo

 This usually includes exams to check for cavities and gum disease, as well as preventative treatments like check-ups, cleanings and polishes.
 General dental may also cover plaque removal, some tooth extractions, fillings and x-rays.
 While most Extras policies include general dental, coverage may be limited on Basic and Bronze plans.
 Waiting periods of two months normally apply, meaning you won’t be able to make a claim straight away.

 Major dental covers more complex procedures, such as endodontics (root fillings) and treatment for periodontitis (gum disease).
 It may also include crowns, bridges, dentures, major restorative fillings and oral appliances for sleep apnoea.
-Major dental coverage is typically available on top-level Extras policies, like Silver and Gold, and may be particularly beneficial for seniors.
+Major dental coverage is typically available on top-level Extras policies and may be particularly beneficial for seniors.
 12-month waiting periods usually apply for major dental treatment.

 Orthodontics is a type of specialist dental care that corrects the alignment of teeth using appliances such as bands, braces and clear aligners.
-Similar to major dental, orthodontics is generally only available with higher levels of Extras cover, such as Silver or Gold, and may be worth considering if you are purchasing family cover or single-parent health cover.
+Similar to major dental, orthodontics is generally only available with higher levels of Extras cover and may be worth considering if you are purchasing family cover or single-parent health cover.
 Keep in mind that orthodontic treatment usually comes with a 12-month waiting period.

 Maximise your cover by choosing a dentist that’s part of your health fund’s preferred provider network